 Congratulations on taking your first steps toward completing a 5k or 10k race.
-We're glad you've chosen to train with Norton Sports Health, the official sponsor of the Great Pumpkin 10k.
+We're glad you've chosen to train with Norton Sports Health.
 We want to help you succeed in your running or walking goals while having fun and improving your health and fitness along the way.